Archibald Stevenson (American football)

-Archibald "Stevie" Stevenson (July 13, 1871 – February 10, 1925) was an American football player and coach.
+Archibald C. "Stevie" Stevenson (July 13, 1871 – February 10, 1925) was an American football player and coach.
 He was a standout center at Purdue University and later with clubs in Chicago and Pittsburgh that were active during the formative years of professional football in the 1890s.

 College career

 A native of Spencer County, Indiana, Stevenson played college football for Purdue from 1889 to 1892, beginning at tackle before moving to center.
 He captained the team in his final year when the Boilermakers achieved an 8–0 record.

+University of Chicago coach Amos Alonzo Stagg, in his 1927 memoir Touchdown!, told of Stevenson's performance in Chicago's 38–0 loss to Purdue in 1892: "Their bright line star was their center, Stevenson, an enormous fellow who broke up all our offense, by reaching over our center and pawing our quarter when we had the ball, interference which the offensive side is protected against now."

-In track and field, he set Indiana state records in the shot put and hammer throw.
+In track and field, Stevenson set Indiana state records in the shot put and hammer throw.

 Post-college career

 Chicago Athletic Association

 While in his last season with Purdue in 1892, Stevenson also played for the Chicago Athletic Association (CAA) football team while it was touring the East.
 He was recruited for the tour by his coaches at Purdue, Snake Ames and Sport Donnelley, both of whom were also members of the CAA and became his teammates there.
 Stevenson continued as a CAA player through 1895 and in October of that year replaced E. B. Camp as team captain.

 Newspaper articles of the 1890s contained claims that Stevenson was considered "the best man in his position in the west", "possibly the best center the West ever has had", and even "the best center rush ever seen anywhere".